+The UK’s energy costs are rising due to failure to maintain adequate pricing controls via market access mechanisms.
 The UK has a complex energy supply economy with many players and is heavily reliant on the balancing of supply, to achieve that we buy (and sell when we can) using interconnectors.
 This topic has been well covered in an earlier article in West England Bylines which has identified that the UK is peculiarly exposed to price fluctuations.

 Failure to maintain storage capacity for natural gas